 Auditions for our musical season typically take place in late August and early January.
 We invite you to indicate your interest in an audition via the form below, and our Membership Chair will contact you.

-Your audition is private with our Artistic Director, our accompanist, and one membership committee member.
+- Your audition is private with our Artistic Director and our accompanist.

 Symphonic Choir candidates:

+The Chorale is a large subgroup of the Symphonic Choir, used for select additional performances; about 70 people.
 Be prepared to sing a song or aria from the classical tradition that you feel shows you at your best.
 Ideally, it should be in a foreign language and demonstrate ability at singing fast melismatic passages.
-In addition to your selection include the following excerpts from Handel’s Messiah
+In addition to your selection include the following excerpts from Handel’s Messiah:

 For Unto us a Child is Born (PDF)